Board of Directors

 S. Loren Cole, PhD

-Founder and CEO of Inquirings Systems, Inc.
+Founder of Inquirings Systems, Inc.

 Dr. Cole founded ISI in 1978, to provide ethical and sustainable ecosystem management services to nonprofit organizations, community-based projects, and value-driven for-profit entities.
 Cole holds the first PhD awarded by UC Berkeley in the field of Ecosystomology.